Friday forecast: Ideal conditions through the weekend

 - Halloween is looking perfect with highs around 70° and temperatures dropping from the mid 60s to mid 50s during the evening hours as you’re out trick or treating.
 Sunset is at 6:22pm.

-The forecast is divided into 2 parts: The seasonal temperatures through Sunday and warm temperatures next week.
-Winds will start to become a factor again starting Tuesday lasting through the rest of next work week meaning we’ll have 4 days of light winds.

-A storm system impacting the southern plains today will start to shift to the northeast late Saturday.
-Depending on the track will determine if and how much cloud cover there will be Saturday and if there is a very low chance of rain showers especially near I-35 late Saturday night into Sunday morning.
-Still keeping the forecast dry with all the rain south and east of the WIBW viewing area but something to continue to monitor.

-Today: Decreasing clouds this morning leading to sunny skies this afternoon.
-Highs in the mid-upper 60s.
-Winds E 5-10 mph.

-Tomorrow: Mix of sun and clouds by the afternoon.
-Highs in the mid-upper 60s.
+Today: Mostly sunny with increasing clouds late in the day.
+Highs in the mid to upper 60s.
 Winds E around 5 mph.

-There will be more cloud cover on Sunday vs Saturday which will lead to a slightly cooler day despite the warmer start in the morning vs Saturday.
-Winds remain light so again it’s still going to be a nice, comfortably seasonal day to enjoy any outdoor activities.

-Upper 60s-low 70s on Halloween with low-mid 70s Tuesday through Thursday.
-Models start to disagree on Friday on whether a cold front pushes through or the colder air remains north.
-This could be the difference of whether there will be rain or not by next Friday and/or into the weekend but the temperature forecast is also unknown.
-Highs Friday through Sunday could be in the 40s and 50s if the colder model were to verify but also could remain in the 70s if not cooling in the 60s if the warmer model were to verify.
-Bottom line is if you have any plans Friday or next weekend there’s a lot of scenarios that could play out so stay tuned.
+Tomorrow: Cloudy.
+Highs in the mid 60s.
+Winds N at 5 to 10 mph.

+Halloween: Mostly sunny.
+Highs in the upper 60s near 70º.
+Calm winds.

+A storm system exiting the southern plains today will start to shift to the northeast this afternoon.
+Expect cloud cover to gradually increase leading into tonight and Sunday.
+There are some indications we could see some light rain and sprinkles tonight from this system, but general thinking would keep us dry overnight.
+Most rain activity should be to the southeast of the WIBW viewing area.

 Copyright 2022 WIBW.
 All rights reserved.